Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Problem Formulation

 We propose distributed methods with significantly stronger resilience compared to \cite{Sundaram_distributed_opt_malicious_2019}.
 This is enabled by each legitimate agent learning which neighbors it can trust while optimizing a system objective.

-\paragraph{The update rule of legitimate agents} Each legitimate agent $i$ updates $x_i(t)$ by considering the values $x_j(t)$ of its neighbors and {\it the gradient of its own objective function $f_i$} similarly to the iterates described in~\cite{distr-subgrad2009}\footnote{Note, however, that \cite{distr-subgrad2009} does not include a projection on the set $\XX$.}.
+\paragraph{The update rule for the legitimate agents} Each legitimate agent $i$ updates $x_i(t)$ by considering the values $x_j(t)$ of its neighbors and {\it the gradient of its own objective function $f_i$} similarly to the iterates described in~\cite{distr-subgrad2009}\footnote{Note, however, that \cite{distr-subgrad2009} does not include the projection on the set $\XX$.}.
 This method takes the following form for every legitimate agent $i\in\LL$,

 where $\gamma(t)\geq 0$ is a stepsize that is common to all agents $i\in\LL$ at each time $t$, and $\Ni$ is the set of neighbors of agent $i$ in the communication graph.
-The set $\Ni$ is composed of both legitimate and malicious neighbors of agent $i\in\LL$, while the weights $w_{ij}(t),j\in\Ni\cup\{i\},$ are nonnegative and sum to 1.
+The set $\Ni$ is composed of both legitimate and malicious neighbors of agent $i\in\LL$, while the weights $w_{ij}(t),\ j\in\Ni\cup\{i\},$ are nonnegative and sum to 1.
 For each $i\in\LL, j\in\LL\cup\MM$, the choice of $w_{ij}(t)$ depends on the history of the random trust observations $(\alpha_{ij}(\tau))_{0\leq\tau\leq t}$.
-As a result, the weights $w_{ij}(t)$ and the data points $x_i(t)$ are random, for every $i\in\LL, j\in\LL\cup \MM$ and time instant $t>0$.
+As a result, the weights $w_{ij}(t)$ and the data points $x_i(t)$ are random, for every $i\in\LL, \, j\in\LL\cup \MM$ and time instant $t>0$.